rj9911/React_Basics/README.md

 YOu need to return the single thing just like as single div is returned from here, you don't have return other any elements from here.
 Onlt one thing should be returned.

 <></> -> We should use this tag(Empty Tag) Now Erro will be removed for retunring the multiple elements.You need to add elements tags in this empty tag.

+# Part 3 (Components and Styling)
+To import Components From another folder components. we hv first default export the header component and can be import in App file with any name.